Written by Kirk Wallace

 It’s always a good idea to shop around and compare quotes from different providers to make sure you find a great deal.
 Before you settle on car insurance, consider the type of protection you require.

-Here’s a breakdown of what’s included in each level of car insurance:
+Here’s a breakdown of what’s included in each type of car insurance:

-As the highest level of car insurance, comprehensive covers your car if it’s damaged in an accident or by weather events (like storms or fires) and if it’s vandalised or stolen.
-It also provides cover for damage you cause to other people’s cars and property in an accident.
+As the highest level of car insurance, comprehensive covers your car if it’s damaged in an at-fault accident or by weather events (like storms or fires) and if it’s vandalised or stolen.
+Comprehensive insurance also provides cover for damage you cause to other people’s cars and property in an accident.

 TPPD covers damage you cause to other people’s property and vehicles in the event of an accident.
-It may also offer limited cover for your car’s value in an accident – but only in some circumstances.
-This includes if another driver causes an accident and they’re not insured.
+It may also offer limited cover for your car’s value in an accident – but only if another driver causes the accident and they’re not insured.

 With TPFT, you’ll be covered for damage you cause to other people’s vehicles and property in the event of an accident, as well as limited cover if your car is damaged by fire or stolen.

-It’s a requirement in all states and territories to take out CTP insurance (Green Slip insurance in NSW).
+It’s a requirement in all states and territories to take out CTP insurance (known as Green Slip insurance in NSW).
 In some states, it’s included in your car registration.
-It only covers death or injury to yourself and others if you cause an accident; it doesn’t cover damage to any vehicle or property.
+It covers death or injury to others.
+Depending on the state your vehicle is insured in, it may also cover injuries suffered by the at-fault driver.
+It doesn’t cover damage to vehicles or property.

 Other factors to consider when taking out insurance for your car and what you pay when you claim.
 Here are a few things you may want to consider: